okasag/orf/README.md

 ## dependencies

-- main orf functions rely on the fast C++ implementation of the random forest algorithm from the ranger package
+- main orf functions rely on the fast C++ implementation of the random forest algorithm from the ranger package (Wright & Ziegler, 2017)

 ## to do:

-- write new vignette
+- test checks() on all platforms
+- submit to CRAN